AIM-Harvard/CXR-Lung-Risk/README.md

 ### Model Weights

-Model weights are available from the following shared location: <add-link>
+Model weights are available from the following shared location: https://zenodo.org/record/7941660#.ZGOxUuxBzdq

 ### Image Pre-processing
 PLCO radiographs were provided as scanned TIF files by the NCI.
 TIFs were converted to PNGs with a minimum dimension of 512 pixels with ImageMagick v6.8.9-9.
 Image preprocessing was performed as described at https://github.com/michaeltlu/cxr-risk